yamamushi/kmud/README.md

     The focus of this service is a passthrough frontend that can communicate with backend services.
 "Frontend" delivers all telnet interaction with clients.

+* AccountManager

+    Handles account authorizations, account information retrieval, account modifications and registrations.

+* UserManager

+    Manages the list of logged-in users using redis.